All Resources

 What’s the Difference Between Multivariate Testing and A/B Testing?

-Multivariate testing and A/B testing are both used to test the effectiveness of a web page’s elements to achieve conversions, but multivariate testing is often the preferred method.
+Multivariate testing and A/B testing are both used to test the effectiveness of a webpage’s elements to achieve conversions, but multivariate testing is often the preferred method.

 Rather than running multiple tests one after another to test a single hypothesis, as would occur with A/B testing, multivariate testing only requires a single test to reach the same conclusion.
 With multivariate testing, a greater number of variations can be tested in a shorter amount of time.